 “The landscape for treatment of lupus is a bit bleak,” says Fotios Koumpouras, MD, a rheumatologist and director of the Lupus Program at Yale Medicine.
 “A multitude of drugs have failed in the last 10 to 15 years.
 Most of the drugs we use are being repurposed from other conditions and are not unique to lupus.
 Many of them can’t be used during pregnancy, which is a problem because lupus mostly affects young women.
 All of these issues create the impetus to find new and more effective therapies.”

-This is why he’s exploring an unconventional candidate for a new lupus treatment option: CBD—one of the chemicals found in the marijuana plant.
+This is why he’s exploring a candidate for a new lupus treatment option: a molecule with a cannabinoid template structure that binds to cannabinoid receptors, the same receptors involved in the chemicals found in the marijuana plant.

 What is CBD?